 “Physical activity helps to bump up the production of your brain’s feel-good neurotransmitters, called endorphins,” states a report on the clinic’s website.
 “Although this function is often referred to as a runner’s high, a rousing game of tennis or a nature hike also can contribute to this same feeling.”

 Stop overthinking exercise.
 The physical reaction of exercise leads to deeper breathing patterns.
 It also improves sleep, which facilitates the ability to have increased focus throughout your waking hours.
 Exercise is a tool that directly combats many of the most dangerous stressors, including insomnia, shallow breathing, rapid heart rate and lack of concentration.
 Even if a full schedule only provides very brief windows for an exercise routine, the benefits you receive in turn are far from brief.

 While a regular exercise routine can bring motivation for other physical and mental activities, it is not always desirable or possible for everyone.
 Even the thought of exercise can be daunting for some, while others are inhibited by physical limitations.
 Army veteran and Wing Chun kung-fu instructor Matthew Hone teaches people of all ages and limitations the benefits of simple movements.

-“Moving in specific patterns, without doing anything that would cause muscle strain or exhaustion, has been proven effective in minimizing overthinking that leads to anxiety,” said Hone.
+“Moving in specific patterns, without doing anything that would cause muscle strain or exhaustion, has been proven effective in minimizing or to stop overthinking that leads to anxiety,” said Hone.
 “My students have had life-changing results.”

 Hone says that concentrating on a series of movements that are easy to learn, and combining these movements with deep breathing techniques, has positive effects for both the mind and the body.
 If kung fu doesn’t sound like your cup of tea, there is no need to worry.